-Pepper is creating gorgeous, well-fitting bras for AA, A and B cups | CNN Underscored
+These bras are designed to empower those with smaller chests | CNN Underscored

 Beam Mesh All You Bikini ($14; wearpepper.com)

-Pepper only offers one underwear as of right now, which is the limited edition Beam Mesh All You Bikini.
-It’s designed with mesh panels and a super cute neon lining and waistband that match the limited edition Beam Mesh All You Bra.
+Pepper offers only one underwear as of right now, which is the limited-edition Beam Mesh All You Bikini.
+It’s designed with mesh panels and a super-cute neon lining and waistband that match the limited-edition Beam Mesh All You Bra.
 It’s absurdly soft, super comfortable and really cute.
 I’d love to see Pepper’s underwear become available in a range of nude colors, different cuts and a seamless version as well — because these are a total win.